YorDN/LibManage/README.md

 - IDE, supporting the .NET Framework (Prefferably Microsoft Visual Studio or JetBrains Rider)

 ## 🟢 Installation
+> [!IMPORTANT]
+> There are some minimal requirements to run the website on your local machine! \
+> Refer to the [technologies](#%EF%B8%8F-technologies) section for requirements regarding technology.

+> [!NOTE]
-LibManage doesn't require installation to work.
+> LibManage doesn't require installation to work.
 You can visit the website from [here](http://batedan4o-001-site1.jtempurl.com/).

-But if you wish to install it, the installation process is straightforward.
+The installation process is straightforward.
 First you have to clone the repository in your desired IDE (or as a matter of fact in your file system).
-From there you have to make a database and connect it via connection string in either the appsettings.json or user secrets (Refer to the [technologies](#%EF%B8%8F-technologies) section for requirements regarding technology).
+From there you have to make a database and connect it via connection string in either the appsettings.json or user secrets.

 The connection string should be in the following format
 ``` bash